gateio/gateapi-python/docs/DeliveryApi.md

 api_instance = gate_api.DeliveryApi(api_client)
 settle = 'usdt' # str | Settle currency
 contract = 'BTC_USDT_20200814' # str | Futures contract
-limit = 100 # int | Maximum number of records returned in one list (optional) (default to 100) last_id = '12345' # str | Specify list staring point using the id of last record in previous list-query results  This parameter is deprecated.
+limit = 100 # int | Maximum number of records to be returned in a single list (optional) (default to 100) last_id = '12345' # str | Specify the starting point for this list based on a previously retrieved id  This parameter is deprecated.
 Use `from` and `to` instead to limit time range (optional)
 _from = 1546905600 # int | Specify starting time in Unix seconds.
 If not specified, `to` and `limit` will be used to limit response items.
 If items between `from` and `to` are more than `limit`, only `limit` number will be returned.  (optional) to = 1546935600 # int | Specify end time in Unix seconds, default to current time (optional)